View Kickstarter Project

 - In the Mega Man Star Force games, the world is full of invisible Wave Beings, and Geo's Visualizer makes him the only human who can see them.
 Naturally, they tend to be surprised when he addresses them.

 - A variant happens in Portal 2.
-Wheatley has somehow got the idea that GlaDOS can't hear him if he speaks with a certain accent; she disillusions him.
+Wheatley, who normally speaks with a British accent, somehow got the idea that GLaDOS can't hear him if he speaks with an exaggerated American accent; she disillusions him.

 - The Thief series begins with a young Garrett (the player character) trying to pickpocket a Keeper.
 The Keeper notes that it's not easy to see a Keeper, especially one who does not wish to be seen.
 This gets a Book End later in the series.